merledu/rv-thunder/ASIC/Readme.md

-# How to setup OpanLane Setup for ASIC
+# How to set OpanLane Setup for ASIC

 ## Installation
-Follow the instruction on the below markdown file to acces the ASIC files in your machine [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)
+Follow the instructions in the markdown file to run the ASIC flow in your machine

+[OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)

 ## Asic Flow Commands